 INTRODUCTION

-Okra a member of Malvaceae family is a globally consumed vegetable grown in tropical and sub tropical regions across the world.
+Okra, a member of the Malvaceae family, is a globally consumed vegetable grown in tropical and sub tropical regions across the world.
 India stands as its leading producer, harvesting approximately 7157.64 thousand metric tons from 548.95 thousand hectare area in the year 2022-23.
 On the other hand, okra covers 11.93 thousand hectares of area in Haryana, with 100.71 thousand metric tons of production and 8.44 metric tons per hectare of productivity (Anonymous, 2023).
-High quality okra seed is primary and the most essential requirement for enhancing its production and achieving an optimum plant density per unit area to improve crop productivity.
+High quality okra seed is the primary and most essential requirement for enhancing its production and achieving an optimum plant density per unit area to improve crop productivity.
 Seeds should germinate promptly and vigorously in a uniform manner, developing into healthy seedlings to ensure high productivity.
 Therefore, the demand for good quality seeds has been increasing with the increase in production of okra over the years.
-In addition to this okra seeds can be directly consumed as a caffeine-free alternative to coffee and have also been utilized for oil extraction to a limited extent (Gemede et al., 2015).
+In addition to this, okra seeds can be directly consumed as a caffeine-free alternative to coffee and have also been utilized for oil extraction to a limited extent (Gemede et al., 2015).

-Another factor that directly affects productivity of okra is fertilizers and their doses.
-Okra is a high yielding and nutrient exhausting crop that grows well on highly fertile soil and hence, requires a continuous supply of nutrients that mainly depends on the nature of the soil, crop grown in the previous season, the usual fertilizers programmed for the crop and climatic conditions of the growing region.
+Another factor that directly affects the productivity of okra is fertilizers and their doses.
+Okra is a high yielding and nutrient exhausting crop that grows well on highly fertile soil and hence, requires a continuous supply of nutrients that mainly depends on the nature of the soil, the crop grown in the previous season, the usual fertilizers programmed for the crop and the climatic conditions of the growing region.
 In India despite of favourable climatic conditions, the productivity of okra is low due to imbalanced and improper fertilization and hence limited availability of quality seed.

-In the last decade, nanofertilizers have gained attention as they claim to provide enhanced nutrient use efficiency, lesser leaching losses and synchronize nitrogen release with crop demand (Frank and Husted, 2024; Seleiman et al., 2020).
+In the last decade, nanofertilizers have gained attention as they claim to provide enhanced nutrient use efficiency, lesser leaching losses and synchronize nitrogen release with crop demand (Seleiman et al., 2020; Frank and Husted, 2024).
 Responding to these critical agricultural challenges, IFFCO has formulated a nanourea fertilizer (NU) and it claims that a half litre bottle of their 4% w/v NU (containing 43 grams of urea or 20 grams of nitrogen) can effectively replace a traditional 45 kg urea bag (which contains 20.7 kg of nitrogen).
-Researchers have explored the utilization of IFFCO's nano-urea to provide essential nitrogen and enhance its efficacy across various crops, including wheat, barley, finger millet, maize, chickpea, lentil, urd bean, mustard, tomato and potato (Samanta et al., 2022; Kumar et al., 2021; Tiwari et al.,2021 and Kumar et al.,2020).
+Researchers have explored the utilization of IFFCO's nano-urea to provide essential nitrogen and enhance its efficacy across various crops, including wheat, barley, finger millet, maize, chickpea, lentil, urd bean, mustard, tomato and potato (Samanta et al., 2022; Kumar et al., 2021; and Kumar et al.,2020).
 Given these findings, this study investigates the impact of nanourea application, combined with inorganic fertilizers on plant growth, seed productivity and quality of okra.

 MATERIALS AND METHODS